MAT SHOP

 Positive and Negative Test Interpretation

-A positive inversion Talar Tilt Test may increase suspicion of lateral ankle ligament involvement, particularly when increased laxity or altered end-feel is present compared with the other side.
+A positive Talar Tilt Test may increase suspicion of lateral ankle ligament involvement when increased inversion tilt or a softer endpoint is present compared with the other side.
+It is more meaningful when it matches the injury mechanism, swelling, tenderness and functional instability symptoms.

-A negative test may reduce suspicion of marked ligament laxity but does not exclude ligament injury, especially when pain, swelling or guarding limits testing.
+Pain alone does not confirm laxity.
+A negative test reduces suspicion of inversion laxity in the tested position but does not exclude lateral ankle ligament injury, especially if swelling, pain or guarding is present.

 Sensitivity, Specificity and Diagnostic Accuracy